kg583/5MAT/README.md

 > 22.3.7 FORMAT Control-Flow Operations

 Indeed, `format` is armed with the power to loop, backtrack, and dance wildly across its arguments.
 Further empowered with conditionals, break statements, and even external function calls, one might, nay *should*, naturally ask if `format` is Turing-complete.
 The answer is **yes... with a few modifications**.
+These modifications grant us 5MAT, a Turing-complete esolang whose source is a single Common Lisp FORMAT string.

+## Running 5MAT

+Pass your program via STDIN to `src/driver.lisp` to run it.
+The driver currently cannot accept programs containing newlines.

+To debug your program, insert it into `src/debug.lisp` and tweak the debugging paramaters to your liking.

 [^1]: https://github.com/carlini/printf-tac-toe